dwyl/flutter-bloc-tutorial/README.md

 can *start* and *stop*.
 Each todo item
-**will have a list of `timers`**, each one with a start and stop datetime property.
+**will have a list of `timers`**, each one with a start and stop `DateTime` property.
 To get the cumulative duration, we simply iterate over the list of `timers` and get the duration of each one and sum them all up!

+However,
-We want to *show to the person* the current time and if the `timer` is ongoing or not.
+we want to *show to the person* the current ongoing time and if the `timer` is ongoing or not.

 For this,